Top Investment Apps for New Investors

 Instead of forcing you to choose a few individual stocks to invest in, Stash lets you choose from a range of portfolios.

 Still, of course, you are not going to see huge gains on such a small amount.
-But it is an excellent way to increase your financial literacy with a little chance of loss.
+However, it is an excellent way to increase your financial literacy with little chance of loss.

 You can choose to have money withdrawn every week, every two weeks, or every month.
 When it takes this cash, you can set it to automatically invest in select areas, or you can manually invest it.